leigh-johnson/bessel_beam_profiler/docs/fluidnc_auto_scan.md

   any direction whose edge frames still show signal in their border strips, referenced to this slice's own off-axis background (p99 + `--signal-margin` counts, at least `--min-signal-pixels` pixels).

-  It stops when all four edges are dark — or at the `--x/--z` ranges, which act as the CAP; a cap stop is logged loudly and recorded as `TruncatedSides` in the metadata, because it means the beam was cut off.
+YThe raster stops when all four edges are dark, or at the specified `--x/--z` ranges (by default the entire range is explored).

   **A beam that fits inside one camera frame takes exactly one frame** (all four border strips of the seed frame are dark).

-The raster lattice is generic 2D; in this scan its axes map to lattice-x = machine X, lattice-y = machine Z (recorded as `LatticeAxes` in the metadata).
-The border test is orientation-independent — a frame counts as having border signal if ANY of its four strips does — so it needs no image↔machine axis mapping, at the cost of overshooting the beam extent by ~1 frame per side.
-Those surplus frames are dark on every strip, so they are labeled `-dark` and excluded from composites by default.
-* `fixed`: always raster the full X × Z grid.
+The dark frames are labeled with `-dark` in the filename and excluded from composites by default.

-Ring-beam safeguards (all on by default):
+* `fixed`: always raster the specified XZ grid.

 * **Find-beam sweep** (`--find-beam/--no-find-beam`): when no
-  `--calibration-x/-z` is given (or a slice reports `BeamFound: false`), the camera sweeps a column of frames along Z at the calibration X — starting from the FAR extremum (away from the Z home switch, where the beam sits on this rig) — looking for CONTRAST (frame max − median ≥ 30 counts).
-Contrast is the discriminator brightness can't be: exposure calibration on a dark spot will happily "converge" by amplifying flat ambient light, but ambient has no contrast at any exposure.
-A flat sweep escalates exposure ×8 and retries twice before warning and giving up.
+  `--calibration-x/-z` is given (or a slice reports `BeamFound: false`), the camera sweeps a column of frames along Z at the calibration X — starting from the FAR extrema (away from the Z home switch) looking for CONTRAST (frame max − median >= 30 counts).

 * **Blind probe**: if the seed frame is dark (seed landed in the ring's hollow interior), the raster grows up to `BlindProbePasses` (2) rings outward anyway hunting for the beam, then either resumes normal growth or stops with `BeamFound: false` in the metadata and a loud warning.

 * **Follow-beam** (`--follow-beam/--no-follow-beam`): after each slice,
   the calibration point and raster seed move to that slice's brightest measured cell, so a ring whose radius changes along Y can't drift the